zhiqian93/computer-vision/README.md

     Also, automatically stops capturing once time is reached.

     To fix: Patient and Drs surface.blit clashes.
+[DONE] Find what is self.joints in PyKinectRuntime.py class KinectBody

 IMPORTANT: